Germanic weak verb: General description

 Swedish has a similar situation to that of Norwegian, but the dental is retained in the spelling, even between vowels.
 Some informal spellings indicate a lost dental, such as in sa ("said") from the standard spelling sade.

 Classes of verbs

-In Proto-Germanic, there were seven types of weak verbs, five of which were significant.
+In Proto-Germanic, there were seven types of weak verbs, five of which were common.
 However, they are normally grouped into four classes, based on the conjugational system of Gothic.

-Class I Verbs
+Class I verbs

 Class I verbs actually consist of three classes in Proto-Germanic:

 Class I, subclass (i)

 A small class of verbs had no suffix in the present, and no suffix in the past (other than the -d- or -t- of all weak verbs).
 This class had only three members: